robert-rc2i/ptq-client-webapp/README.md

     sudo apt-get install -y nodejs

 ## How to install this project
-This is only necessary if you want to host the webapp locally and not make use of the provided link above.
+This is only necessary if you want to host the web app locally and not make use of the provided link above.

 ### First install using git
 In the folder of your choice, launch the following command from a terminal window.